jeremytammik/tbc/a/1912_aec_collaboration.md

 Unfortunately, he runs into a problem using `WebView2` to host a browser in them.

+Many thanks to Konrad for the nice introduction to dockable panels and subsequent problem analysis!

 Jason Masters addad a [comment on how he solved the conflict by disentanglement](https://archi-lab.net/webview2-and-revits-dockable-panel/#comment-2813), like the suggestion to achieve
 [Disentanglement and Independence via IPC](https://thebuildingcoder.typepad.com/blog/2019/04/set-floor-level-and-use-ipc-for-disentanglement.html#6), and adding: